Use Culturally Responsive Pedagogy to Personalize and Engage Students

 2. Developing attitude—creating a favorable disposition toward the learning experience through personal relevance and choice.

 When you invite students to engage with a learning playlist, you’re saying “I believe in your ability to interpret this information in ways that work for you, at your own pace.
 See you on the other side.”
-Students are called on to become their own good teachers.
+Students are called on to become their own teachers.

 “When students are continually engaged, when their perspectives, interests, and diverse learning styles are taken into account, they become motivated students.
 And motivated students will learn.”